Written By Marina Ranger

 On the morning of Day 1, I was feeling excited and nervous.
 My race strategy is always to run to how I feel and I wanted this to be at a comfortable pace that I could maintain throughout the day.

-I managed to maintain my position of 3rd overall and 1st lady till the end of the race, which surpassed my performance expectations and I couldn’t be happier with.
+I managed to maintain my position of 3rd overall and 1st lady till the end of the race, which surpassed my performance expectations and I couldn’t be happier.

 My final times for each stage were as below: